yapjun/material-advection-calculator/README.md

 - To generate the **final** graph of the cloud of material, run `gnuplot plot_final`

 A script to generate the vertically average distribution of $u(x,y)$ is not provided in this repository, running the command `gnuplot`, then `plot 'average.dat'`

+---
+this repository contains my solution for ECM3446 High Performance Computing module offered by the University of Exeter.